 After her diagnosis with T1D in 1987 and a rocky start at her first ever diabetes camp at the age of 9, Janet fell in love with the camp experience and its amazing sense of community.
 Hailing from the East Coast of Canada, Janet started with the DYF in 2003 as Bearskin Meadow Camp’s Resident Director and then Director of Programs.
 She is the current Interim Executive Director, and is passionate about helping to oversee an organization that serves the T1D community through incredible residential educational experiences.
 Janet’s love for diabetes-based camp programs fueled not just her professional choices but her education.
 She received her Master’s in Recreation from San Francisco State University, is a member of the American Camp Association Council of Leaders and is a board member of the Diabetes Education and Camping Association.
 At camp she is most known for her rendition of the Froggie Song and her love for the game of Rocks.
 Janet is thrilled that her husband Luke and children Maggie and Henry are true campers at heart, and love DYF just as much.

 Contact me at email@example.com or 925-680-4994 ext.
 103

-Paula is a graduate of California State University Fullerton and has more than 25 year’s of non-profit fund development experience.
+Paula is a graduate of California State University Fullerton and has more than 30 year’s of non-profit fund development experience.
 Her youngest son, Lawson, was diagnosed with type-1 diabetes in April of 1999 and they both attended DYF’s Bearskin Meadow Camp program that summer.
 In 2001, Paula joined DYF staff as Development Director.
 Paula’s older son, Jon-Paul, currently serves as a captain in the United State Army.
-In her free time Paula enjoys dancing and watching football, especially the San Francisco 49ers!
+In her free time Paula enjoys family, friends, dancing and watching football, especially the San Francisco 49ers!